vestrel00/contacts-android/docs/blockednumbers/about-blocked-numbers.md

 val canReadAndWriteBlockedNumbers = Contacts(context).blockedNumbers().privileges.canReadAndWrite()
 ```

-> Note that there updates are not supported by the Blocked Number provider.
-Use delete and insert
+> Note that update operations are not supported by the Blocked Number provider.
-> instead.
+> Use delete and insert instead.

 Starting with Android 11 (API 30), you must include the following to your app's manifest in order to
 successfully use this function **and therefore the bocked number APIs provided in this library**.